contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/03_turn-spreadsheet-to-api.md

 ![Add spreadsheet entities](images/add-spreadsheet-entities.jpg "Add spreadsheet entities")

-In this case, a **Contacts** entity was automatically created.
+In this case, a **Contact** entity was automatically created.
 Entity properties are created based on the names of the columns in the first row of a worksheet.

 Go back to the Wrapper's **Overview** tab to view the new entities.